 Passiflora From Brazil

-The purple passion fruit makes its home from southern Brazil through Paraguay and in parts northern Argentina.
-Before 1900, passion fruit was partially naturalized and flourishing in coastal areas of Australia.
+The purple passion fruit makes its home in South America from southern Brazil through Paraguay and in parts northern Argentina.
+Before 1900, the passion vine was partially naturalized and flourishing in coastal areas of Australia.

-Seeds of the passion fruit were brought from Australia to Hawaii and first planted in 1880.
-It wasn’t long, because of its fast-growing nature that the passiflora vine became popular in home gardens.
+Seeds of the passion fruits were brought from Australia to Hawaii and first planted in 1880.
+It wasn’t long, because of its fast-growing nature that the passiflora vine became popular in home gardens where it thrives in full sun.

 The yellow passion fruit is tropical and isn’t fond of frost.
 The purple and yellow forms both need protection from the wind.